Empowered (comics): Plot

 Her rival in most respects is respected fellow SuperHomey Sistah Spooky, a powerful, goth-styled black sorceress.
 She is very resentful of Emp and hugely successful.
-As a child, Spooky attended a private school full of "shallow, preppy bitches" with perfect bodies, icy glares, and flowing blonde tresses.
-She was so scarred by this that she developed a lifelong pathological hatred of beautiful blondes, and attempted to contact eldritch magickal entities in order to murder them, only to find out that her peers were already the clients of those same entities, as part of a package to sell your soul to be perfectly hot for the rest of your life.
-She eventually bought the package herself, but was later told that a decimal point was misplaced, giving her "waaaaay too much mystical power", which she used to become a superhero and achieve international fame.
-Emp, who already has blonde hair and shares characteristics with the preppy bitches (all seemingly without selling her soul, and continuously mentioning that she has to work out constantly and diet to within an inch of her life without looking like a fat slob in what basically amounts to a coat of body paint), is shown to be a constant target of Sistah Spooky's hatred.
-Additionally, her prejudice caused extreme tension in her lesbian relationship with blonde telepath Mindfuck, eventually leading to them breaking up.
+As a child, Spooky attended a private school full of "shallow, preppy bitches" with icy glares and flowing blond hair.
+She was so scarred by this that she developed a lifelong pathological hatred of beautiful blond women, and attempted to contact eldritch magickal entities in order to murder them, only to find out that her peers were already the clients of those same entities, as part of a package to sell your soul to be perfectly hot for the rest of your life.
+She eventually bought the package herself, but was accidentally given an excess of mystical power, which she used to become a superhero and achieve international fame.
+Emp, who already has blond hair and shares characteristics with the girls from Spooky's past, is shown to be a constant target of her hatred.
+Additionally, Spooky's prejudice caused extreme tension in her lesbian relationship with the blonde telepath Mindfuck, eventually leading to them breaking up.

 The final member of Empowered's primary supporting cast is an immortal, cosmically powerful being called The Caged Demonwolf, whom Empowered prevented from destroying the Earth by imprisoning its essence within a "bondage belt" gained from another of her previous misadventures.
 When the Superhomeys refused to take the now sentient and enraged belt into storage, Empowered was forced to hold on to it, much to her chagrin.
 While The Caged Demonwolf was initially hostile, it has since become both an advisor and friend to Empowered, Thugboy and Ninjette.
 The Caged Demonwolf also has a humorously unfortunate tendency to speak only in turgid, long-winded, and unnecessarily alliterative speeches, which often obscure the points it is attempting to make.
 It also breaks the fourth wall to address the audience directly on occasion.
 To keep it entertained, Emp has placed The Caged Demonwolf on her living room coffee table so it can watch TV, listen to sports talk radio, and generally interact with the comings and goings of Emp's household.